List of Accel World episodes: OVAs

 The following original video animation episodes are included with the video games Accel World: Ginyoku no Kakusei and Accel World: Kasoku no Chōten, released by Namco Bandai Games.
 The PlayStation 3 versions of the games feature the episode in Blu-ray Disc format, whilst the PlayStation Portable versions include the episode on DVD.

-Achel World
+Acchel World

-The following bonus episodes tentatively titled Achel World are included on BD/DVD volumes of the series.
+The following bonus episodes tentatively titled Acchel World (a misspelling of Accel World) are included on BD/DVD volumes of the series, adapting the 4-koma manga of the same name.